 Vanderbilt is a global provider of state-of-the-art security systems.
 Its portfolio comprises over 2,000 products and it currently supplies and supports in excess of 9,000 customers.
 Vanderbilt designs, manufactures and distributes systems which make environments in organisations of all sizes safe, secure and easy to maintain, complemented by an agile and flexible service.

-Having acquired Security Products from Siemens in June 2015, Vanderbilt is now the largest independent business of its kind in the security industry.
+After numerous acquisitions, Vanderbilt is now the largest independent business of its kind in the security industry.

 ComNet is a USA-based manufacturer of audio, video, data and Ethernet communication products headquartered in Danbury, Connecticut, with an International facility in Leeds, UK.